darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

 The API will then return the invite if the security answer matches.

-To accept the invite, a person will need to be selected.
+To accept the invite, a person will need to be associated.
 More information on that is explained :ref:`here
 <organization-invite-accepting-an-invite-person-association>`.
-Once a person has been selected, a call
+Once this information has been obtained,
-to the following endpoint will need to be performed: https://api.bluebuttonpro.com/OrganizationInvites/security-details/code/ABC12345/accept.
+a call to the following endpoint will need to be performed: https://api.bluebuttonpro.com/OrganizationInvites/security-details/code/ABC12345/accept.

 This endpoint accepts the following parameters: